Deepesh0289/Python_Project/README.md

 # Python_Project
-I analyze Diwali sales data and extract the insights form it using python and its libraries.
+I analyze Diwali sales data and extract the insights from it using python and its libraries.

 (Dataset)['https://drive.google.com/file/d/1hXjewcGmXMKy6RJnYt2WUpr_fdU_x1h1/view?usp=share_link']

-Their are some following steps to complete thsi project.
+Their are some following steps to complete this project.

   Requirements--
    1. Python